 Arrowroot — Even Better Than Kudzu

-Arrowroot is a fine powder — an odorless, granular starch used in the food industry as thickener and as a stabilizing agent.
+Arrowroot is a fine powder — an odorless, granular starch used in the food industry as a thickener and as a stabilizing agent.

 I use arrowroot in everything from my puddings and gravies to cakes and cookies because: